AA Member transport survey results

 • How much Members support initiatives to strengthen fines and penalties, including views on alternative penalties for those on low or no income, and increased fines and penalties for repeat offenders.

-The AA advocates for improvements to local transport on behalf of its Members.
+The AA advocates for improvements to local transport on behalf of our AA Members.
 This includes issues such as improvements that enhance road safety (e.g. road maintenance, signage, and lighting).

 In February 2025, we surveyed Members' on their experiences with local transport, and views on how transport funding and planning should be prioritised.